mautrix/docs/bridges/general/docker-setup.md

   and other such things.
 The bridge also doesn't need the registration file at all when doing this, only the config file is needed.
   * You can also add `--no-update` to the command to tell the bridge to not try to write the config to disk.
+When preventing writing the config, make sure you don't leave any `generate` values in the config, as otherwise they'll be randomized on every startup and will cause unexpected behavior.
 * A `StatefulSet` is likely the best way to run the bridge, because only one container can be running at a time.
 Multiple containers even briefly are extremely unsupported and may cause your server to explode.